Locally free representations of quivers over commutative Frobenius algebras: Representations of quivers

 We have the following theorem.

 \begin{theorem}For all integers $r>0$ we have

 \end{theorem}

-\begin{proof} Using Burnside formula (\ref{Burnside}), the statement reduces to constructible sets and then to algebraic varieties.
+\begin{proof} Using Burnside's formula (\ref{Burnside}), the statement reduces to constructible sets and then to algebraic varieties.
 Let $X$ be an $\F_q$-variety of dimension $d$ such that its irreducible components of dimension $d$ are also defined over $\F_q$.
-By Grothendieck trace formula applied to $X$ we have
+By the Grothendieck trace formula applied to $X$ we have